jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 ASV122/123 - S1/S2 FCI - NOT USED (IN215/IN216)
 700GW - left labels need to be blank wrong column for nameplate kA ratings?
+Check on how they should handle bushings during hi-pot?

 - Jomel
 - Ma'am M